gerardroche/sublime-phpunit/README.md

 ## Installation

-### [Package Control]

-This is the preferred method of installation.
+The preferred method of installation is [Package Control].
 Search for "phpunitkit".

 ### Manual installation